rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 A discussion of OpenCL compilation could describe either; compiling the host OpenCL application, or compiling OpenCL C programs containing code that is en-queued to OpenCL devices.
-OpenCL was designed to make both easy, however there are some options for compilation of OpenCL C programs.
-We will briefly describe the host compilation process and will then enumerate and describe the OpenCL C program compilation process.
+OpenCL was designed to make both easy.
+However, there are some options for compilation of OpenCL C programs.
+This chapter describes the host compilation process and then enumerates and describes the OpenCL C program compilation process.

 Compile Host OpenCL Applications